-While criminal laws can punish the driver for their reckless behavior so that they can pay their debt to society, car accident victims must look to civil courts to obtain the true compensation they deserve.
-Medical expenses, pain and suffering, emotional distress, lost wages and loss of a normal life can all be accounted for as damages, allowing victims to pick up the remaining pieces of their life and move on without an undue financial burden.
+While criminal laws can punish the driver for their reckless behavior so that they can pay their debt to society, those injured in car accidents must look to civil courts to obtain the true compensation they deserve.
+Medical expenses, pain and suffering, emotional distress, lost wages and loss of a normal life can all be accounted for as damages, allowing individuals to pick up the remaining pieces of their life and move on without an undue financial burden.

-Learn more about how victims can recover damages from a drunk driver with the help of a car accident lawyer by reading on.
+Learn more about how you can recover damages from a drunk driver with the help of a car accident lawyer by reading on.

 Intoxication and Negligence